-Basic module BAH-WiDi Service on joint literature screening
+Basic module WiDi Pharma Deutschland (PD) Service on joint literature screening

 According to the legal requirements laid down in the EU Directive 2001/83/EG as amended a MAH has the obligation to screen the scientific literature based on the active ingredients of its products on a weekly basis.
 Detailed guidance on the obligation is described in the Module VI of the “Good Pharmacovigilance Practices” (GVP).
-To fulfil this task the BAH-WiDi (Scientific and Economic Service of the German Medicines Manufacturers´ Association) established a joint service on regular literature screening in 2003.
-The service is performed by two experienced service providers, namely PharmaLex GmbH, 61352 Bad Homburg, and Bremer Pharmacovigilance Service GmbH (BPS), D-28327 Bremen, and is accompanied by the BAH-WiDi as a working group.
+To fulfil this task the WiDi PD (Scientific and Economic Service of Pharma Deutschland) established a joint service on regular literature screening in 2003.
+The service is performed by two experienced service providers, namely PharmaLex GmbH, 61352 Bad Homburg, and Bremer Pharmacovigilance Service GmbH (BPS), 28327 Bremen, and is accompanied by the WiDi PD as a working group.
 The results of both service providers are presented by using PharmaLex´ internet-based platform Vigilit® and BPS´ internet-based platform Pharsalit.

 Within the service PharmaLex is responsible for weekly screening of PubMed regarding chemically defined substances.
 BPS is responsible for weekly screening of herbal, homeopathic and anthroposophic substances in PubMed Both service providers assess the screened articles for their relevance of the drugs, substances or products’ safety and benefit-risk relation.